robotshell/robotScraper/README.md

 RobotScraper is an open-source tool designed to scrape and analyze the `robots.txt` file of a specified domain.
 This Python script helps in identifying directories and pages that are allowed or disallowed by the `robots.txt` file and can save the results if needed.
 It is useful for web security researchers, SEO analysts, and anyone interested in examining the structure and access rules of a website.

-This script is distributed under the terms of the GNU General Public License v3.0.

 ## Requirements

 - Python 3.x